open-rmf/rmf_visualization/README.md

                  ]
 }

-Here `segments` is a list of knots that can be used to generate the cubic spline motions of the trajectories.
 ```
+Here `segments` is a list of dictionaries containing parameters of the knots in the piecewise cubic spline trajectory. `x` stores positional data in [x, y,theta] coordinates while `v`, the velocity data in the same coordinates. `t` is the time as measred from the start of the epoch.